January 18, 2021 6:00 pm to 8:00 pm (Central Time)

-A Day of Reflection for Men & Women
+A Virtual Evening of Reflection for Men & Women

 Dr. C. Vanessa White is Assistant Professor of Spirituality and Ministry, Director of the Master of Arts in Pastoral Studies, and the Master of Arts in Specialized Ministries as well as the Director of the Certificate in Pastoral Studies and the Certificate in Black Theology and Ministry at Catholic Theological Union in Chicago.
 She is a member of the summer faculty of Xavier University of Louisiana’s Institute for Black Catholic Studies in New Orleans where she teaches in both the Master’s degree and Continuing Education and Enrichment Program.